tangentsoft/libtabula/Wishlist.md

     -   Will CMake let us figure out which DB engines are available on non-autoconf systems, or at least pass in options that let the user select them?

+    -   The MySQL `type_info` refactoring caused us to split out FieldType::Base and is_null parameters in a few places.
+We can pass a FieldType object here instead, since that encodes null-ness as well.
+We might need to make a distinction between "can be NULL" and "is NULL" to make this work, though.

 *   If `pkg-config` is available, register ourselves with it using information discovered by `configure`.
 Also, write out a